tferns-ch/v1-ch-hackathon/README.md

 ## Setup

-1. Ensure you have Python 3.9.6 installed..
+1. Ensure you have Python 3.9.6 installed.

 2. Create and activate a virtual environment:
    ```